Guitar Finger Exercises for Strength, Flexibility, and Independence

 Instead of using a machine, you’ll benefit more from a simple warm up, practicing chord shapes, and finger exercises.

 Exercises on the guitar help us play guitar.
-So do extension exercises and independence exercises.
+So do extension exercises and finger independence exercises.

 The squeeze-based exerciser machines yield little improvement in actual guitar skills.